Evolution from Flax Linen to NNX#

 return x

-To generate the model parameters for a Linen model, you call the init method with a jax.random.key plus some sample inputs that the model shall take.
-The result is a nested dictionary of JAX arrays to be carried around and maintained separately.
+• To generate model parameters for a Flax Linen model, you call the flax.linen.Module.init (nn.Module.init) method with a jax.random.key (doc) plus some sample inputs that the model shall take.
+This results in a nested dictionary of JAX Arrays (jax.Array data types) to be carried around and maintained separately.

-In NNX, the model parameters are automatically initialized when the user instantiates the model, and the variables are stored inside the module (or its submodule) as attributes.
-You still need to give it an RNG key, but the key will be wrapped inside a nnx.Rngs class and will be stored inside, generating more RNG keys when needed.
+• In Flax NNX, the model parameters are automatically initialized when you instantiate the model, and the variables (nnx.Variable objects) are stored inside the nnx.Module (or its sub-Module) as attributes.
+You still need to provide it with a pseudorandom number generator (PRNG) key, but that key will be wrapped inside an nnx.Rngs class and stored inside, generating more PRNG keys when needed.

-If you want to access NNX model parameters in the stateless, dictionary-like fashion for checkpoint saving or model surgery, check out the NNX split/merge API.
+If you want to access Flax NNX model parameters in the stateless, dictionary-like fashion for checkpoint saving or model surgery, check out the Flax NNX split/merge API (nnx.split / nnx.merge).

 model = Model(256, 10)